DuqueDeTuring/books2explore/readme.md

 - The Nothing that Is: A Natural History of Zero by Robert Kaplan, Ellen Kaplan
 - The Once and Future King by T. H. White
 - The One Device: The Secret History of the iPhone (9780316546164): Brian Merchant: Books
+- The Ones Who Walk Away from Omelas: A Story.
+By Ursula K. Le Guin.
 - The Only Child: Being One, Loving One, Understanding One, Raising One by Darrell Sifford  |
 - The Open Society and Its Enemies: New One-Volume Edition by Karl R. Popper, Alan Ryan
 - The Open: Man and Animal by Giorgio Agamben